This project was founded in order to preserve and document the

 10 page pamphlet detailing who was involved in the tests and where they were based.

-POLYCORP Educational Computer System
+POLYCORP Educational Computer System (in black and white)

 Early advertising brochure